-In addition, the BCA established a congressional "Super Committee" to achieve another \$1.2 trillion in long-term deficit reduction through mandatory spending and tax reforms (including interest savings).
-However, because the Super Committee failed to agree on an entitlement and tax reform package, additional budget cuts of \$1.2 trillion over nine years went into effect in the form of further reductions in the annual discretionary spending caps for each year through FY '21.
+In addition, the BCA established a congressional "Super Committee" to achieve another \$1.2 trillion in long-term deficit reduction through mandatory spending and tax reforms.
+However, because the Super Committee failed to agree on a long-term entitlement and tax reform package in the allotted time, additional budget cuts of \$1.2 trillion over nine years went into effect in the form of further reductions in the annual discretionary spending caps for each year through FY 2021 (known as the "sequester cuts").

-Subsequently, however, the automatic spending cuts for FY 2013, were delayed for two months and modestly reduced by the January 1, 2013 "Fiscal Cliff Agreement," which also extended most of the expiring Bush tax cuts.
+Subsequently, however, the automatic spending cuts for FY 2013 were delayed for two months and modestly reduced by the January 1, 2013 "Fiscal Cliff Agreement," which also extended most of the expiring Bush tax cuts.
 (The anticipated expiration of the Bush tax cuts along with the January 2013 sequester had been dubbed a "fiscal cliff" that could cause another recession and generated a great deal of economic angst - eventually leading to the Fiscal Cliff Agreement.)
-Under that agreement, adjusted FY '13 spending cuts went into effect in the sequester of March 2013.
+Under the Fiscal Cliff Agreement, the modestly reduced FY13 spending cuts went into effect in the sequester of March 2013.